CAAPIM/layer7-operator/docs/gateway.md

         <td><b><a href="#gatewayspecappotkmaintenancetasks">maintenanceTasks</a></b></td>
         <td>object</td>
         <td>
-          MaintenanceTasks for the OTK database - these are run by calling a Gateway endpoint every x seconds<br/>
+          MaintenanceTasks for the OTK database are disabled by default<br/>
         </td>
         <td>false</td>
       </tr><tr>